ishaansharma03/AI-Safety-Incident/README.md

 ## 🙌 Thanks for checking it out!

-This project was built with ❤️,
-carefully following the requirements shared by Sparklehood.
+This project was built by carefully following the requirements shared by Sparklehood.

-Would love your feedback! 🚀
+Would love your feedback!

 ---